The Ultimate Packing guide for Portugal

 The best way to pack for Portugal is to Travel Light!

-We usually pack light meaning that we can get away with carry-on luggage for a week or two easily.
+We usually pack light, meaning that we can get away with carry-on luggage for a week or two easily.
 We pack for the weather and make sure that there is a washer or a way to wash our clothes.
-Most of the time, we figure this in about half way through our trip.
+Most of the time, we figure this out about halfway through our trip.

 Backpacks are also a good choice for traveling light if you are in good shape and don’t mind carrying all the weight at one time.
-A duffle bag to me seems too awkward and heavy to carry, but if it is a small bag, it might be a good choice for you.
+A duffel bag seems too awkward and heavy to carry, but if it is a small bag, it might be a good choice for you.

 Wear practical and comfortable shoes